-Each session I’ll share briefly some of my best ideas on church leadership, money, ministry relationships, productivity, personal growth and communication.
+Each session I’ll share briefly some of my best ideas on church leadership, money, ministry relationships, and personal growth.
 Then we’ll discuss the topics that YOU find most relevant as you share what’s up in your ministry and where you need thoughtful support.
 I’ll bring a systems perspective to my teaching and coaching you through your case.

 Is there homework?

 I’ll suggest a brief reading from the book Leadership in Ministry before each session.
 If you are presenting a case you will need to send out one page describing it at least one day before our meeting.
 I’ll give you a format to use.
 For the rest of the group, you will need to read the case before we meet.

 I will ask each group member to make a commitment to confidentiality before the groups begin.
 I cannot guarantee confidentiality because this is a virtual group with multiple members in the group.
 Sharing inside the group is encouraged and each individual is in control of what they feel comfortable sharing.